hurwitzlab/biosys-analytics/lectures/12-regular-expressions/re.md

     ['-27.83387', '+132.43']

 There are many resources you can use to thoroughly learn regular expressions, so I won't try to cover them completely here.
 I will mostly try to introduce the general idea and show you some useful regexes you could steal.

-Here is an example of how you can embed regexes in your Python code.
-This version can parse all the versions of latitude/longitude shown above.
-This code uses parens to create capture groups which it then uses `match.group(n)` to extract:

-There are many resources you can use to thoroughly learn regular expressions, so I won't try to cover them completely here.
-I will mostly try to introduce the general idea and show you some useful regexes you could steal.